 Yes.
 Most seminaries and divinity schools offer a variety of degrees.
 These include:

 Students come to theological schools from a variety of educational and employment backgrounds.
 While majoring in religious studies is always a good option, most theological schools basically seek applicants with a broad educational background in the humanities.
-A major in English, art history, psychology or philosophy would be entirely appropriate.
-A major in the sciences could also be good preparation (the relation between science and theology is a hot topic right now), as long as you develop your writing skills and your ability to analyze literary texts and abstract ideas.
-It may also be helpful to take undergraduate courses in philosophy (both ancient and modern), because much of theology relies on philosophical categories.
-Undergraduate courses in Hebrew, Greek, and psychology are also recommended.
+A major in Classics, English, Psychology or Philosophy is appropriate.
+A major in the sciences would also be good preparation, as long as you develop your writing skills and your ability to analyze literary texts and abstract ideas.
+Undergraduate courses in Greek (e.g., Greek 318: New Testament Greek), Hebrew, philosophy and psychology are also recommended.